ismet55555/exam-terminal/README.md

 </p>

 The `exam-terminal` is a terminal-based assessment tool.
-It can potentially be used for making, taking, or delivering exams or quizzes.
+It can be used for making, taking, or delivering exams or quizzes.

 <p align="center"><img width="725" alt="demo_gif" src="https://raw.githubusercontent.com/ismet55555/exam-terminal/master/misc/demo.gif"></p>